yallic/patika-final-project/README.md

 ## Gitlab Runner & CI/CD Pipeline

-CI/CD pipeline shared runner olarak değil local bilgisayarda bulunan Gitlab Runner da çalışmaktadır.
-Gitlab Runner Docker ile local bilgisayara kurulmuştur.
-Gitlab Runner configure etmek için girilen komut :
+The CI/CD pipeline is not running as a shared runner, but Gitlab Runner on the local computer.
+Gitlab Runner is installed on local computer with Docker.
+Command entered to configure Gitlab Runner:

 <p align="center">
 <img src="./docs/img/runner-register-command.png">